-T 4 B LAB 01.40.5 12.
-Prepare laboratory reports CM2,5 Each student will complete that clearly communicate laboratory handouts, including experimental information in a data tables, and report results in logical and scientific manner. written laboratory reports.
+LAB 12.
+Prepare laboratory reports that clearly communicate experimental information in a logical and scientific manner.
+CM2,5 Each student will complete laboratory handouts, including data tables, and report results in written laboratory reports.
 Reports will be evaluated on several criteria to include proper format and accuracy of results.
-13. Conduct basic laboratory CM3 Students will perform lab experiments involving TW1,3 experiments in groups of 2 to 4 electricity and magnetism. students.
-Participation of each ý G student in the data collection will be required.
+13. Conduct basic laboratory experiments involving electricity and magnetism.
+CM3 TW1,3 Students will perform lab experiments in groups of 2 to 4 students.
+Participation of each student in the data collection will be required.
 Student will be required to analyze data and relate results to theory discussed in lecture.
-14. Relate physical observations CM Students will answer questions on and measurements involving 0111 laboratory reports relating electricity and magnetism to experimental results to the theory theoretical principles. discussed in lecture.
-15. Evaluate the accuracy of CM Students will calculate percent physical measurements and EQ error and percent difference for the potential sources of error experimental data and answer in the measurements. discussion questions detailing in the measurements. possible sources of error.
-16 Dosign fundamental СТ 16.
-Design fundamental CM Students will work in groups to experiments involving prepare a written report analyzing principles of electricity and EQ the data given and answering magnetism.
-TW questions given.
+14. Relate physical observations and measurements involving electricity and magnetism to theoretical principles. СМ Students will answer questions on laboratory reports relating experimental results to the theory discussed in lecture.
+15. Evaluate the accuracy of physical measurements and the potential sources of error in the measurements.
+CM EQ Students will calculate percent error and percent difference for experimental data and answer discussion questions detailing possible sources of error.
+16. Design fundamental experiments involving principles of electricity and magnetism.
+CT CM EQ TW Students will work in groups to prepare a written report analyzing the data given and answering questions given.
 The questions will cover solve problems, apply principles to a new situation, make corrections and generate alternative solutions.
 Papers will be graded for mechanics, structure, content, logic and accuracy.
 Teamwork will be evaluated on for participation, synthesis of work and sharing work.
-17. Identify appropriate sources of CM3 Students will relate textbook information for conducting information to the results of laboratory experiments experiments on electricity and involving electricity and magnetism by submitting written magnetism. laboratory reports.
-Before the semester begins, co ntact your d ivision chair for specific details concerning the assessment nla concerning the assessment plan created to measure the core objectives of this course.
+17. Identify appropriate sources of information for conducting laboratory experiments involving electricity and magnetism.
+CM3 Students will relate textbook information to the results of experiments on electricity and magnetism by submitting written laboratory reports.
+Before the semester begins, co ntact your di ivision chair for specific details concerning the assessment plan created to measure the core objectives of this course.